GuildWorks/titech-2023/docs/Adalo1/Adalo1-en.md

 ![h:400px](images/2021-10-20-05-53-24.png)

 ---
-Let's check the preview function to see how it works.
+ check the preview function to see how it works.

 - Member Registration Screen
   - When you register, you will be redirected to the Home screen.